canax/remserver-website/README.md

 REM server with Anax included
 ==================================

 This is an installation of the REM server [canax/remserver](https://github.com/canax/remserver) together with an Anax website.
-It can be used to quickly start up a standalone REM server.
+It can be used to quickly start up a standalone REM server for test and development.